-His latest book Under The Rock, is published May 2018 by Elliott & Thompson.
+His latest book Under The Rock, was published in hardback in May 2018 by Elliott & Thompson.
 Sub-titled ‘Poetry of a place’ it has been described as “a bold and original exploration of nature and literature that firmly establishes him firmly among the first ranks of Britain’s most exciting writers of landscape and place.”
+More details here.

 Published in May 2017 and currently in its 4th print run, The Gallows Pole was the recipient of Roger Deakin Award and longlisted for both the 2018 Walter Scott Prize and the Republic of Consciousness Prize.
 It has been optioned for film/TV by Element Pictures.

 Myers’ ‘folk crime’ novel Turning Blue (2016) was widely acclaimed by critics including Val McDermid.
 It was followed by These Darkening Days (2017).

 His novel Beastings (2014) won the Portico Prize For Literature, was the recipient of the Northern Writers’ Award and longlisted for a Jerwood Fiction Uncovered Award 2015.
 Widely praised, it featured on several end of year lists, and was chosen by Robert Macfarlane in The Big Issue as one of his books of 2014.

 Pig Iron (2012) was the winner of the inaugural Gordon Burn Prize and runner-up in The Guardian’s Not The Booker Prize.
 A controversial combination of biography and novel, Richard (2010) was a bestseller, chosen as a Sunday Times book of the year and optioned for film.